kevinolega/homepage/now.md

 [Stay in touch with me by joining my personal mailing list.][10]

-My website is the definitive source of information about me, my work, and what I'm doing.
+My website is the best source of information about me, my work, and what I'm doing.

+I don't post updates about myself on social media.

 This page is inspired by [Derek Sivers’ /now page][11] movement.
 Check it out at [nownownow.com][12].

-**Last update: Saturday, March 13, 2021, Parañaque City.**
+**Last update: Friday, April 2, 2021, Parañaque City.**

 [1]:	http://callcentertrainingtips.com/